Last rites conducted for Kashmiri Pandit shot, killed by terrorists in J-K's Budgam | Headlines

 Last rites conducted for Kashmiri Pandit shot, killed by terrorists in J-K's Budgam

-The last rites of the Kashmiri Pandit, a government employee who was shot dead by terrorists in Jammu and Kashmir's Budgam district, a day ago were performed at Bantalab here on Friday.
+The last rites of Rahul Bhat, a Kashmiri Pandit and a government employee who was shot dead by terrorists in Jammu and Kashmir's Budgam district, a day ago were performed at Bantalab here on Friday.

 - Country: